 Split Stays at Walt Disney World

 So, what exactly is a split stay?
 It’s basically just what it sounds like!
 You stay at one resort for part of your trip, and then another resort for the rest.
 Or if you have a longer trip, or are just very daring, you can stay at as many resorts as you’d like in one trip.
+A Disney Split Stay offers you the option to stay at resorts to take advantage of Disney Resort Prices at different levels.
+And take advantage of a wider array of amenities on your trip.

-How to book a split stay at Walt Disney World
+How To Book a Split Stay at Walt Disney World

+To book a split stay at Disney World you simply add your resort choices to your cart on Disney’s website.
 It’s actually really easy to book a split stay at Walt Disney World.
 The initial downpayment will likely be more expensive than if you booked just one resort.
 But overall, this tactic can actually save you money.
 To book a split stay, simply decide which resorts you want to stay at, and during which dates.
 If you need tickets, you can add tickets to the first package you book.
 Keep in mind that Disney tickets are no longer good for extended periods of time like many people remember.
 So if your trip is very long, just make sure you know how long those tickets are good for.
 It may be a better choice to book each room individually, and then purchase tickets separately.

 When booking a split stay, be aware that there is no way to only pay one deposit at this time.
 Even if you are creating a package.
 So, you must pay a deposit on each reservation.
 If you need tickets, you can create a package with tickets for the length of your trip, put $200 down on it, and then move on to the next reservation.
 You’ll likely want to book this as a room-only reservation, in which case you’ll need to put down one night’s stay as a deposit.
 And if you’re planning to stay at more than two resorts, you’ll just repeat this process each time.
 If you don’t need tickets and therefore don’t need a package, you’ll just put the room deposit down on each reservation.
 And if you don’t feel like doing all of that, reach out to a Disney Travel Planner who will do it for you for free!

-Luggage Transfers for split stays at Walt Disney World
+Luggage Transfers for Split Stays at Walt Disney World

 Only recently have I discovered that a lot of people don’t realize Disney will transfer your luggage to another resort for you.
 No, you don’t need to call an uber and lug your bags from resort to resort.
 Unless you really want to.
 Just go to Bell Services and let them know you need your bags transferred.
-They’ll get you bags transferred over to your new resort usually between 3 and 6 pm if you drop them off around check-out time.
+They’ll get your bags transferred over to your new resort usually between 3 and 6 p.m. if you drop them off around check-out time.

 When you arrive at your new resort, you can stop by Bell Services to see if your luggage has arrived.
 Or you can call down from your room.
 In many cases, they’ll offer to bring it to your room for you.
 But if they don’t and you need assistance, just ask!
 This is a free service, so you don’t need to pay anything for it.
 We always tip our bellmen, and they are always extremely helpful.
 So, you can use your better judgment about whether or not you want to do that.